Tutor Handbook

 Don’t type and talk.

-Being understood is all the more important because of the online tutoring interface.
+Being understood is even more important because of the online tutoring interface.
 Talking and typing should always occur separately, so students can hear you clearly, and vice versa.
 If a student begins to speak, stop typing.
 If you absolutely must take notes, have a pen and pad of paper handy; you can transcribe notes to your computer after the session.

 Pay attention to your tutee.